Filmmaker Nitya Mehra: Theatres Will Survive As We Need Collective Experience

 While she hopes to return to the big screen next year, Mehra, who is currently working on Made In Heaven 2 and another anthology film, feels expansion into the digital domain should be accepted as a natural progression.

 “When television came, people on the radio were worried.
 As we evolve, there will always be new things that come out and they may give a run for money as they say.
 OTT platforms have given theatres a run for money but I think each one of these formats find their own space.
-There are enough human beings on this planet to consume it all,” Mehra tells IANS.
+There are enough human beings on this planet to consume it all,” said Mehra.

 Change and coexistence, she feels, define the essence of how entertainment is consumed.
 “The audience is becoming accustomed to viewing things on their phones, tablets and laptops, but I do feel that theatres will survive.
 Human beings by nature require a collective experience.
 I am personally dying to go to the theatre because the feeling of going to the theatre and consuming a piece of entertainment with other people who you perhaps don’t know, and yet (there is) the collective laughter and tears, which is an experience in itself.
 Your phones are never going to give you that.
 I do feel that human nature will prevail because at the end of the day we all need collective experience,” she says.